GameServerManagers/LinuxGSM-Docs/Home.md

 <h1>Linux Game Server Managers_</h1>
 <a href="http://gameservermanagers.com"><img src="https://github.com/dgibbs64/linuxgsm/blob/master/images/logo/lgsm-full-light.png" alt="linux Game Server Managers" width="600" /></a>

-The [Linux Game Server Managers](http://gameservermanagers.com/) are command line tools for quick, simple deployment and management of various dedicated game and voice comm servers.
+[Linux Game Server Managers](http://gameservermanagers.com/) is a command line tool for quick, simple deployment and management of various dedicated game servers.

 <h2>Hassle Free Dedicated Servers</h2>
 Game servers traditionally are not easy to manage yourself.
 Admins often have to spend hours just messing around trying to get there server working.
 LGSM is designed to be a simple as possible allowing admins to spend less time on management and more time on the fun stuff.